sam0delkin/intellij-psa/README.md

 - [x] Add support of single-file custom code templates with variables
 - [x] Add support of multi-file custom code templates with variables
 - [x] Resolving references
+- [x] Editor actions
 - [x] Add support of intentions (added annotator)
+- [x] [PHP] Add support of type providers
+- [ ] Add support of static providers, which will not call the PSA script on each request
+- [ ] Cover all the code by tests

 ## FAQ / How To